Home

 John passed away at home at the age of 65, on Nov.
 16, 1930, caused by "a brief attack of pneumonia."
 He was laid to rest at the Hopewell Cemetery in Warren Township, near Brilliant.
 At the time of his passing, he and Rachel had produced 27 grandchildren and one great-grandchild.

-Rachel survived John by 19 years, and was bedfast for all of that time.
+She was bedfast for many of her later life.
 She may have lost her ability to walk due to "sporadic paraplegia," a rare, inherited disorder which interferes with the brain's instructions to the leg and hip muscles, impacting movement.
 (A great-granddaughter also has this ailment.)
 Rachel also was very religious, and was a member of the Brilliant Methodist Church, passing on her base of Christian faith to her children and grandchildren.

-She suffered from chronic nephritis and endocarditis in her final years, and moved into the home of her married daughter Carrie Hosenfeld.
-Rachel died there at the age of 84, on July 19, 1949.
+Rachel died in the Hosenfeld residence at the age of 84, on July 19, 1949.
 She was buried beside her husband.
 Eventually, sons Jed, Newton and Sherley Mayle and daughters Carrie Hosenfeld and Millie Nichols also would join her in eternal repose at Hopewell.
-Daughter Carrie Hosenfield was the informant on her death certificate.
+Daughter Carrie was the informant on her death certificate.

 Spelling her last name "Maley," a local newspaper reported that "The octogenarian, who died of the infirmities of old age, is survived by 95 descendants, representing four generations."